Castellers de Vilafranca: Cal Figarot, the group's headquarters

 Cal Figarot is the group's headquarters.
 The neogothic-style building, built by August Font de Carreres at the end of the 19th century, was acquired in 1983.
 An adjacent warehouse was bought in 1998, and both buildings were renovated.
 The warehouse has an interior open space of 600 square metres.
 Training sessions take place in the courtyard.

 Castellers de Vilafranca in the world

-Countries where the Castellers de Vliafranca have performed include France, Italy, Lexembourg, Germany, the Netherlands, Belgium, Denmark, Chile, India, and New York City.
+Countries where the Castellers de Vliafranca have performed include France, Italy, Luxembourg, Germany, the Netherlands, Belgium, Denmark, Chile, India, and New York City.

 In 1988, they performed in Italy during the celebration of the thousandth anniversary of Catalonia.
 They performed in the Universal Exposition Seville'92 (1992), during the Catalonia day and in Brussels, Belgium (2010) supporting the nomination of Castells to UNESCO Heritage.
 The Castellers de Vilafranca also performed in the opening ceremony of the XXV Olympic Games in Barcelona in 1992.

 The Castellers de Vilafranca have toured extensively in the Països Catalans (territories in which the varieties of Catalan are traditionally spoken):